Azure/reliable-web-app-pattern-java/apply-pattern.md

     }
 ```

-Sample code demonstrates how to use Resilience4j to retry a filesystem call to Azure Files to get the last modified time.
-Link to MediaFileService.java

-In this sample, we see how the retry registry is used to get a Retry object.
-We use a functional approach with the vavr library to recover from an exception and invoke another lambda expression as a fallback.
+The retry registry gets a Retry object.
+It uses a functional approach with the `vavr` library to recover from an exception and invoke another lambda expression as a fallback.
 In this case, the original MediaFile is returned if the maximum amount of retries has occurred.
-You can configure your Retry properties in the application.yaml file.
+You can configure your Retry properties in the `application.yml` file.

 ```java
 resilience4j.retry: